• Skip to primary navigation

 Flaxseeds v.
 Flaxmeal

-Before we jump into the recipe I want to answer the most common question I get about this recipe… flaxseeds, flax meal, ground flax- what’s the difference?
-Should I buy whole flaxseeds or flaxseed meal?
+I want to answer the most common question I get about this recipe… flaxseeds, flax meal, ground flax- what’s the difference?
+Should I buy whole flaxseeds or a flaxseed meal?

-Flax meal- this is simply a convenient option for you to buy pre-ground flaxseeds.
+Flax meal: this is simply a convenient option for you to buy pre-ground flaxseeds.
 The seeds have been milled and are no longer whole.
 I recommend storing flaxseed meal in the refrigerator.
-It’s painfully simple to save money via making your own flaxseed meal at home!
+It’s painfully simple to save money by making your flaxseed meal at home!

 Homemade flaxmeal from whole flaxseeds.